What is Technical SEO? SEO Guide for Beginners

 Learn what a technical SEO audit means, why it matters, and how to use it to improve your search rankings.

-Technical SEO is the process of optimizing your website's infrastructure so search engines can crawl, index, and render your pages effectively.
+Technical SEO is the process of optimizing your website's infrastructure so search engines can crawl, index, and serve your pages effectively.
+Google describes its own pipeline as three stages, crawling, indexing, and serving search results, with rendering happening inside the crawling stage when Googlebot runs a recent version of Chrome to execute your JavaScript.
+Technical SEO is the work that keeps each of those stages running cleanly.
 A technical SEO audit is a comprehensive review of all these technical elements to identify and fix issues that might be holding your rankings back.
 Think of it as a health checkup for the parts of your site that users never see but search engines rely on.

 Why Technical SEO Matters for SEO